 » The poo doesn’t really touch the beans.
 They’re still in a shell, so the poo is rinsed and after this, the shell of the beans is pulled off.

 » While traditional methods had people searching for luwak poo in the wild, some plantations now have luwaks in cages and force-feed them cherries just to produce as much poo and as many coffee beans as possible.
-In fact, both of the tasting plantations we visited had one luwak on display, they said so people can see the animals, but that can’t be a ver enriched life for these little guys.
+In fact, both of the tasting plantations we visited had one luwak on display, they said so people can see the animals, but that can’t be a very enriched life for these little guys.
 So be aware if you’re buying a $80 cup of coffee that it was more than likely from a force-fed luwak and that’s not something we like to support.
 Read more about animal ethics while traveling here.

 We also saw how Balinese coffee is traditionally roasted – over a fire and constantly being stirred.
 I had to have a go at it, of course.

-One of the coolest things about a coffee stop os that it’s free to tour and free to taste everything except the luwak coffee (which is about $3.50 to try).
+One of the coolest things about a coffee stop is that it’s free to tour and free to taste everything except the luwak coffee (which is about $3.50 to try).

 So, for $3.50 we had 8 tea & coffee samples, a snack, our cup of luwak coffee, a relaxing & beautiful view and a tour of the plantation.
 What a deal, huh?